Doing Business in Singapore

 - More than 26,000 international firms are established in Singapore.

 - Top exports of Singapore: electronics, chemicals, and services.

 - Top trade partners of Singapore: France, Germany, the United Kingdom, Indonesia, Malaysia, Thailand, Japan, Hong Kong, Korea, Taiwan, China, Saudi Arabia, the United States of America, and Australia.

 Singapore's Free Trade Agreements (FTA) and Market Access:

 Singapore has preferential access to the markets of:

 - Association of South-East Asian Nations (ASEAN)

 - Trans-Pacific Strategic Economic Partnership Agreement (TPP)

 Singapore has in force several Free Trade Agreements (FTA).

 - Singapore's Free Trade Agreements (as an ASEAN member).
-ASEAN Free Trade Area, Australia New Zealand, Canada, China, India, European Union, Japan, Korea, Russia,
+ASEAN Free Trade Area, Australia-New Zealand, Canada, China, India, European Union, Japan, Korea, Russia, and Pakistan

 The United States-Singapore